Language Guide (proto 2)

 • renumbering fields (sometimes done to achieve a more aesthetically pleasing number order for fields).
 Renumbering effectively deletes and re-adds all the fields involved in the renumbering, resulting in incompatible wire-format changes.

 • deleting a field and not reserving the number to prevent future reuse.
-This has been a very easy mistake to make with extension fields for several reasons.
-Extension Declarations provide a mechanism for reserving extension fields.

-Specifying Field Labels
+Specifying Field Cardinality

 Message fields can be one of the following: